 Notice that in the original conjecture no type restriction is specified.
-Hence, random instances for \mathbf{x} are selected from the entire ACL2 universe, i.e., \mathbf{x} is of type all.
-In the modified conjecture, however, the framework automatically extracts the type restriction that \mathbf{x} is a true-list from the hypothesis and generates only examples of the desired type.
+Hence, random instances for x are selected from the entire ACL2 universe, i.e., x is of type all.
+In the modified conjecture, however, the framework automatically extracts the type restriction that x is a true-list from the hypothesis and generates only examples of the desired type.
 Thus, we are guaranteed that no test passes trivially, merely because the hypotheses were not satisfied; i.e., there are no vacuous witnesses.
 The framework "understands" and syntactically extracts two types of type restrictions:

-- 1. Datatype hypotheses such as (loip x) where loi is a 'type', i.e., it has a corresponding enumerator function. - 2.
-Equality hypotheses such as (equal x 42) which is the strongest type restriction possible, where a variable can take only one value (the case of a singleton type).
+- 1. Datatype hypotheses such as (loip x) where loi is a 'type', i.e., it has a corresponding enumerator function (i.e., nth-loi). - 2.
+Equality hypotheses such as (equal \times 42) which is the strongest type restriction possible, where a variable can take only one value (the case of a singleton type).

-Often type restrictions are more complex than datatype hypotheses; we consider another classic example below.
-A triangle is a triple of positive numbers (recognized by type predicate posp), representing its three sides, with each side less than the sum of the other two sides.
+Often type restrictions are more complex than datatype hypotheses; we consider a variation of another classic example [9] below.
+A triangle is a triple of positive integers (recognized by type predicate posp), representing its three sides, with each side less than the sum of the other two sides.